The Jaws of a Giant

 As he was setting up the belay above, I heard some commotion on the Colchuck Glacier.
 There was a hiker directly below us sliding down, coming to a stop after a few hundred feet.
 He did not hit any rocks, so I expected him to just get up and be fine, but I heard him moaning about his knee.
 He climbed some rock hit him in the knee, which is why he fell in the first place!
 He suspected he had a broken knee.

 Luckily, it was dead calm and I was able to communicate with them from 1000 ft above.
 I yelled to some skiers lower down on the glacier who were hiking up, hoping they could help out the injured hiker and maybe lower him on skis to a safer place.
 Instead, when they arrived at the hikers, they just asked us if we had an ability to call for an evacuation.
-Apparently none of them had satellite messenger capabilities!
-I had an SOS device, but we did not want to use that since we were not in danger.
+Unfortunately none of them had satellite messenger capabilities.
+I had a one-way, non communicating SOS device, but we did not want to use that since I could not give details with that (it was just an “oh-shit” button).
 Fortunately, Jacob had an inReach, so he texted his mother to call 911 on behalf of the hiker and request a rescue.
-His mother quickly responded.
+His mother responded immediately, saying she had done the deed.
 Thanks, Mrs. Krantz!

 With that settled, I followed the pitch.
 The lower part of the finger crack actually felt pretty tough, but I am completely out of practice for rock climbing.
 The upper hand crack was super cruiser.